mgienow/Hey-JavaScript-Make-me-a-sandwich/README.md

 JavaScript wants to be helpful and do whatever it is you are asking it to do.
 To be successful, the instructions you give need to be broken down into *single separate steps* in the *logical order* they need to be done.

 Let's apply this to making a sandwich.
-You can't just say, "Hey JavaScript, make me a sandwich!"
-Beyond saying what to do, you also need to specify how to do it.
+You can't just give a general direction like, "Hey JavaScript, make me a sandwich!"
+Beyond telling JavaScript **what** to do, you also need to specify exactly **how** to do it.

    1. Get a plate.
    2. Lay a slice of bread on the plate.